 - Shih Tzus are difficult to housebreak.
-Be consistent, and do not allow a puppy to roam the house unsupervised until he is completely trained.
+Be consistent, and do not allow a puppy to roam the house unsupervised until they are completely trained.
 Crate training is helpful.

-- The flat shape of the Shih Tzu's face makes him susceptible to heat stroke, because the air going into the lungs isn't cooled as efficiently as it is among longer-nosed breeds.
-He should be kept indoors in air-conditioning rooms during hot weather.
+- The flat shape of the Shih Tzu's face makes them susceptible to heat stroke, because the air going into the lungs isn't cooled as efficiently as it is among longer-nosed breeds.
+They should be kept indoors in air-conditioning rooms during hot weather.

 - Be prepared to brush and comb the Shih Tzu coat every day.
 It mats easily.

 - While Shih Tzus are trustworthy with children, they're not the best choice for families with toddlers or very young children because their small size puts them at risk for unintentional injury.

 - The Shih Tzu tends to wheeze and snore, and can be prone to dental problems.